No Ordinary Love

-"No Ordinary Love" is a song by English band Sade, released in September 1992 as the lead single and opening track from their fourth studio album, Love Deluxe (1992).
-The song is written by lead singer Sade Adu and Stuart Matthewman, and was a success in Europe and New Zealand.
-It reached number four in Italy, number 17 in New Zealand, number 19 in Finland and the Netherlands, number 20 in France and number 26 in the UK.
-In January 1993, the song peaked at number 15 in Canada and number 28 on the US Billboard Hot 100.
-When re-released in May 1993, "No Ordinary Love" reached a new peak of number 14 on the UK Singles Chart and number 21 in Australia.
-In the accompanying music video, directed by Sophie Muller, Sade Adu plays a mermaid who wants to be a bride.

-American magazine Rolling Stone included "No Ordinary Love" in their list of "500 Best Songs of All Time" in 2021.
+"No Ordinary Love" is a song by English band Sade, released in September 1992 by Epic Records as the lead single and opening track from their fourth studio album, Love Deluxe (1992).
+The song is written by lead singer Sade Adu and Stuart Matthewman.
+The song was commercially successful, reaching the top 10 in Greece and Italy and entering the top 40 in seven other countries.
+In the accompanying music video, directed by Sophie Muller, Adu plays a mermaid who wants to be a bride.
+American magazine Rolling Stone included "No Ordinary Love" on their list of the "500 Best Songs of All Time" in 2024.